Washing machine cleaning products

 Cleaning Washing Machine With Baking Soda

 If you’re dealing with stubborn stains, mildew, or lingering odours in your washing machine, baking soda, also known as bicarbonate of soda, is your best friend.
+Add half a cup of baking soda directly into the drum before starting the hot water cycle.

 Baking soda’s gentle abrasiveness will scrub away residue, and its natural deodorizing properties will banish bad smells, leaving your washing machine and laundry smelling fresh.